Abhaychovatiya/Abhaychovatiya/README.md

 - 👋 Hi, I’m @Abhaychovatiya
 - 👀 I’m interested in mobile application development
-- 🌱 I’m currently learning React-Native
+- 🌱 I’m a React-Native developer
 - 💞️ I’m looking to collaborate for  basic react-native work
 - 📫 How to reach me ..on Linked in community  https://www.linkedin.com/in/abhay-chovatiya-446899223